 But have these companies really changed their ways?
 Or are they simply trying to capitalize on a new market?

-Over the next five weeks, Eco-Stylist will be digging into some of the biggest names in fast fashion.
-We’ll be thoroughly researching, evaluating, and providing the facts you need in order to sort out real progress from false promises.
-We will expose top brands who currently use sustainability initiatives to greenwash away consumer guilt, and in effect encourage these brands to be more transparent and ambitious in their sustainability efforts.
+In our Brands to Avoid series, Eco-Stylist digs into some of the biggest names in fashion and fast fashion.
+We thoroughly research, evaluate, and provide the facts you need in order to sort out real progress from false promises.
+We expose top brands who currently use sustainability initiatives to greenwash away consumer guilt, and in effect encourage these brands to be more transparent and ambitious in their sustainability efforts.

-Following our extensive sustainable brand criteria, powered by Remake, each brand will receive scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
+Following our extensive sustainable brand criteria, each brand will receive scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
 For a brand to be considered sustainable, they need to score at least 50 points out of 100.

 Express is a huge commercial retailer with over 500 stores in the U.S. and an expansive online catalog available at the click of a button.
 In comparison to other fast fashion brands, Express hasn’t gone out of its way to hype up its effort to be more sustainable.
 If you look on their website their sustainability section is pretty sparse.